vinayalodha/elvis/README.md

 # Elvis Operator for Java (sort of)

-One way of writing null safe code in Java is using `Optional.ofNullable`, Even though I feel it is better alternative to writing `if` it gets repetitive and verbose.
+One way of writing null safe code in Java is using `Optional.ofNullable`, Even though I feel it is a better alternative to writing `if` it gets repetitive and verbose.

 I have written `Optional.ofNullable` countless number of times, and I don't want to write it anymore :)